rixiobarrios/js-debugging-errors/README.md

 Please do not change the original broken code block in the prompts.
 Make the corrections in the "How can you resolve/fix the error?" section.

 **Please format your responses in Markdown.
-Use [this cheetsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) to see how to do so**
+If you would like, see [this cheetsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) to see how to do add additional formatting beyond plain text.**

 ## Hungry for More?

-If you finish with these 10 bugs, explore some of the [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.
-Make sure to create a Code Wars account (you can log in via GitHub) to track your progress.
+If you finish with these 11 bugs and would like more challenges, explore some of the specifically [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.
+Make sure to create a Code Wars account (you can log in via GitHub) to track your progress on the site, as it is a great outside resource.

 If you would like practice using Chrome and/or VS Code's built-in debugger, go back and try debugging the broken code with those tools.